WE'RE TURNING 30! - Save The Date

 Birth Parent Rights and Support

-To better understand the rights and support available to birth parents in the adoption process, it is vital to recognize the significance of their role and the resources designed to assist them during this emotional journey.
-Birth parent support is essential in ensuring that birth parents have access to emotional resources, legal guidance, financial assistance, counseling services, and community networks.
+To better understand the rights and support available to expectant parents in the adoption process, it is vital to recognize the significance of their role and the resources designed to assist them during this emotional journey.
+Expectant/ birth parent support is essential in ensuring that they have access to emotional resources, legal guidance, financial assistance, counseling services, and community networks.
 Here is a table outlining some key aspects of birth parent rights and support:

 Adoptive Parent Requirements